 Skip to main content

-If 2020 taught us that digital skills were important, then 2021 showed us they’re essential.
-For everyone.
-That’s where our innovative new programme, Future Ready: Life Online comes in.
+If 2020 taught us that digital skills were important, then 2021 showed us they’re essential – for everyone.
+That is where our innovative new programme, Future Ready: Life Online comes in.
 It’s a new course designed to grow the digital skills of our Auckland Pasifika population and foster a digital mindset.

 Digital inclusion

-Research on digital skills from the PIACC study in New Zealand tells us that 1 in 5 Pacific people between the ages of 16 and 65 may use some technology but have no computer experience, have not passed a simple computer-use assessment, or they decline to use a computer.
-This is twice the rate of non-Pacific populations and is a worrying digital exclusion statistic according to a recent government report.
+Research on digital skills from the PIACC study in New Zealand tells us that 1 in 5 Pacific people between the ages of 16 and 65 may use some technology but have no computer experience, have not passed a simple computer-use assessment, or have declined to use a computer.
+This is twice the rate of non-Pacific populations and is a worrying digital exclusion statistic – according to a recent government report.

 There was a consistent view among interviewees that the pandemic highlighted the digital divide in New Zealand.
-They commented that, during the pandemic’s Alert Level 3 and 4 lockdowns in 2020, the proportion of Pacific peoples who struggled to be able to work, help their children study and access essential information and services was high compared to non-Pacific populations.
+They commented that during the pandemic’s Alert Level 3 and 4 lockdowns in 2020, the proportion of Pacific people who struggled to work, help their children study and access essential information and services was high compared to non-Pacific populations.

 It’s worth sharing some of the first-hand experiences gathered in this report: